 The Maggie L. Walker National Historic Site preserves the home where Walker lived and worked until her death in 1934.
 The Walker family owned the home until 1979, when it and all the contents were purchased by the National Park Service.
 Today, visitors can tour the house with all its original furnishings and learn more about this inspiring woman.

-Former slave Holt Collier served as a Confederate sharpshooter, cavalryman and spy during the Civil War.
+Holt Collier, who was formerly enslaved, served as a Confederate sharpshooter, cavalryman and spy during the Civil War.
 After the war, Collier’s knowledge of the wilderness and his expertise in tracking game allowed him to become a well-respected professional hunter.

 Collier became well known for his bear-hunting ability and is credited with killing over 3,000 bears – more than the number taken by Daniel Boone and Davy Crocket combined.
 When President Theodore Roosevelt, a passionate sportsman, traveled to Mississippi for a private bear hunt in 1902, Collier was tasked with planning almost every aspect of the adventure.
 Roosevelt told Collier during the trip that he “was the best guide and hunter he’d ever seen.”
 In 2004, the legendary outdoorsman was honored with the creation of Holt Collier National Wildlife Refuge in Mississippi.